RomainChor/DataScience/In_progress/nosql.md

 ![](https://user.oc-static.com/upload/2017/06/07/14968372992067_ACID_BASE.png)

-- Atomiticy: a transaction (sequence of requests) is either complete or not done at all
+- Atomicity: a transaction (i.e. sequence of requests) is either fully completed or not done at all
 - Consistency: a database's content must remain consistent though out replicas (distributions) from the start until the end of a transaction
 - Isolation: modifications made by a transaction are viewable only when the transaction is achieved
-- Durability: once a transaction is complete, the database state is permanent (should not be affected by defects)
+- Durability: once a transaction is complete, the database state is permanent (should not be affected by defects/bugs)

 These properties are too restrictive and cannot be respected for distributed processing.
 BASE properties aim at relaxing these constraints.